123R3N321/HRTprep/README.md

 chatGPT 5.2, but are mostly conceived and developed in a way to be uncheatable with LLM assistance based on common OA and Interview design pattern I observed in Fall/Winter 2025 recruiting season.

+Special Note:
+all codes except the ``asyncio`` snippets should run out-of-the-box in [coderpad](https://app.coderpad.io/sandbox) -- Python3 env as this is the platform of choice of HRT interviews.